FMIA: How The Browns—And A Guy Named Blake—Survived Weird Wild-Card Week And Upset The Steelers - ProFootballTalk

-As Jarvis Landry was being shepherded to a post-game radio interview by the Browns’ media man, Peter John-Baptiste, after Cleveland won its first playoff game in 26 years, Landry said, “Wait!”
+On Heinz Field Sunday night, after Cleveland won its first playoff game in 26 years, wide receiver Jarvis Landry was being shepherded to a post-game radio interview by the Browns’ media man, Peter John-Baptiste.
+Landry stopped.
+“Wait!” he said.

 Landry said, “I gotta talk to coach.
 Now.
 I need to see him.”

-On Heinz Field, after one of the weirdest football games (and surrounding events) in the season of COVID, John-Baptiste dialed up the COVID-positive quarantined head coach of the Browns, Kevin Stefanski, who was alone in his basement in Cleveland.
+After one of the weirdest football games (and surrounding events) in the season of COVID, John-Baptiste dialed up the COVID-positive quarantined head coach of the Browns, Kevin Stefanski, alone in his basement in Cleveland.
 But not on the phone.
-Landry wanted FaceTime.
+Landry wanted to FaceTime with the absent coach.
 “It’s one of the things I visualized all day—us winning, me talking to Coach so he could share the win with us.
 I needed to see him,” Landry said later.

-Now, on the same field that had been a House of Horrors for Cleveland—the Browns had lost 17 straight at Heinz Field before this redemptive 48-27 win against all odds Sunday night—a surprised Stefanski saw one of the heroes of the night.
+Now, on the same field that had been a House of Horrors for Cleveland—the Browns had lost 17 straight at Heinz Field before this redemptive 48-37 win against all odds Sunday night—a surprised Stefanski saw one of the heroes of the night.
+Once a coach, always a coach.

 “Hey Jarvis,” Stefanski said, “put your mask on.”